-Private loans are credit-based loans offered by banks or credit unions to help families bridge the gap between the financial aid package they receive and the total cost of college.
+Private loans are credit-based loans offered by banks or credit unions to help families bridge the gap between the financial aid package they receive and the total cost of college/university.
 These loans are borrowed by the student but generally require a parent co-signer.

 Additionally, private loans: